-It's chilly here in California this week and the weather has me craving this Mango and Curried Cauliflower Salad with Tahini Dressing.
+It's chilly here in California this week and the weather has me craving this Curried Cauliflower Salad with Mango and Tahini Dressing.
 The spices are so warming and the salad is incredibly satisfying and filling.

 When I first started cutting out gluten and grains, I had a very limited perspective of what I could eat.
 I dreaded the thought of eating only steamed veggies and grilled chicken every day for the rest of my life.
 I grew up eating every casserole that you can imagine and definitely have a love for comfort foods (why I wrote Eat What You Love!) because of it.
 I also have a fondness for foods from different parts of the world because my dad traveled a lot when I was a kid and would always have us try different cuisines when he'd return from a new place.